KarlsruheGraphGeneration/KaGen/README.md

 }
 ```

+## Usage
+Network generators serve as a tool to alleviate the need for synthethic instances with controllable parameters by algorithm developers and researchers.
+However, many generators fail to provide instances on a massive scale due to their sequential nature or resource constraints.

+In our work, we present novel generators for a variety of network models commonly found in practice.
+By making use of pseudorandomization and divide-and-conquer schemes, our generators follow a communication-free paradigm.
+The resulting generators are often embarrassingly parallel and have a near optimal scaling behavior.
+This allows us to generate instances of up to 2^43 vertices and 2^47 edges in less than 22 minutes on 32768 cores.
+Therefore, our generators allow new graph families to be used on an unprecedented scale.

 ## Installation

 #### Prerequisites
 To compile the generators you need Open MPI, CGAL and [Google Sparsehash](https://github.com/sparsehash/sparsehash).
+If you haven't installed CGAL or Sparsehash yet, please follow the instructions in `extlib/cgal` and `extlib/sparsehash`

 Compile instructions:
 ```